neverovski/nodejs-eslint-prettier-husky/README.md

 # ESLint-Prettier-Husky Configuration Template for Node.js Projects

-This project provides a template for configuring ESLint, Prettier, and Husky in Node.js projects.
+This project is a configuration template for integrating ESLint, Prettier, and Husky into Node.js projects.
+It provides pre-configured settings for these tools, which can be easily copied into any Node.js project.

+ESLint is used for identifying and reporting on patterns found in ECMAScript/JavaScript code.
+Prettier is an opinionated code formatter, ensuring that all outputted code conforms to a consistent style.
+Husky is used to ensure that all commits meet the project's standards by running linters before each commit.

+The project also includes instructions on how to make git pre-commit hooks executable and how to commit using the provided npm script.

 ## Requirements